bark-community/barkers-club-monorepo/README.md

 ## Get in Touch

-If you have any questions, feedback, or suggestions regarding the Barkerster’s Club Monorepo, feel free to reach out to us through our official communication channels.
+If you have any questions, feedback, or suggestions regarding the Barkers’s Hub Monorepo, feel free to reach out to us through our official communication channels.
 Your input is valuable to us as we continue to evolve and improve our community platforms.

-Thank you for being a part of the Barker’s Club and BARK Protocol community!
+Thank you for being a part of the Barker’s Hub and BARK Protocol community!
 Together, we'll continue to drive positive change and innovation in the world of social finance.